gaprieto/multitaper/README.md

 Universidad Nacional de Colomnbia

-I present an open-source Python package, SPECpy, forThe package not only includes power spectral density (PSD) estimation 19 (with confidence intervals), but also multivariate problems including coherence, dual-frequency 20 correlations, and deconvolution estimation.
-Implementation of the sine and quadratic multitaper 21 algorithms are also available.
-For

 A collection of modules for spectral analysis using the multitaper algorithm.
 The modules not only includes power spectral density (PSD) estimation with confidence intervals), but also multivariate problems including coherence, dual-frequency, correlations, and deconvolution estimation.
 Implementations of the sine and quadratic multitaper methods are also available.